The Ultimate Baby Registry Checklist for Adoptive Parents

 • Outfit to wear coming home!

-Adoption Registry Items That Parents-in-Waiting May Forget
+Baby Registry Checklist Items You May Forget

 The list above is very extensive.
 But some things can get overlooked by hopeful adoptive parents in the final stage of their adoption journey; traveling to the hospital to meet their baby.
 So here are just a few additional suggestions for your adoption registry: